Orlando City SC: Stadium

 On March 5, 2017, Orlando City hosted New York City FC in the stadium's inaugural match to begin the 2017 season.
 Cyle Larin scored the first goal in stadium history as Orlando City won 1–0 in front of a sellout crowd of 25,550.

 In 2017, Exploria Stadium became the first venue to host an MLS, NWSL, and USL team all in the same location.

 The stadium has also played host to several nationally relevant matches.
 On October 6, 2017, the stadium hosted the United States men's national team for the first time in a 2018 FIFA World Cup qualifier against Panama.
 The following week the 2017 NWSL Championship game between North Carolina Courage and Portland Thorns was also played there.
 The United States women's national team made its stadium debut during the 2018 SheBelieves Cup.

 On June 4, 2019, the naming rights to the stadium were sold to Florida-based time share and vacation rental company Exploria Resorts.
 As a result, the stadium was renamed Exploria Stadium.

 On July 31, 2019, the stadium hosted the 2019 MLS All-Star Game between Atlético Madrid and the MLS All-Stars, which Atlético won 3–0.

+On January 18, 2024, Inter&Co secured the naming rights to the stadium.
+On March 9, a trophy case called "The Vault" opened behind section 15, featuring trophies and other memorabilia.

 Camping World Stadium

-Prior to the completion of Orlando City's soccer specific stadium, the Lions occupied the then-named Citrus Bowl for their first two seasons in Major League soccer, which the team had also invested in for renovations.
+Orlando City played its games at the 70,000 seat Florida Citrus Bowl Stadium, located in Orlando, Florida.
+The club's 2012 season drew an average of over 6,900 fans per match, the highest average in the league.
+On February 15, 2013, the team announced that Fifth Third Bank had purchased naming rights for the stadium for Orlando City matches.

+Due to the Citrus Bowl refurbishments, the team played the 2014 season at ESPN Wide World of Sports Complex.
+In 2014 the club had its lowest average attendance, 4,657 people a game up to July.

 In the opening home matches of the 2015 and 2016 seasons, Orlando City ran their "fill the bowl" campaign, which led to sell-out crowds of over 60,000.
 Orlando City averaged over 30,000 in attendance while using the stadium.